zxcvbnius/slate/source/index.md

 }
 </aside>

-## Create a Chat Room
+## Create Chat Room

-Use this command to create a chat-room and optionally include a list of person in the chat-room.
+Users can start a conversation by creating a chat room.
+Use the following command to create a chat room and generate a list of people who are in the chat room.

 ### Socket.IO

+>Example

 ```java